jackdoe/tyki-mikk/README.txt

-press f4 to transcribe and type the transcription
+press f4 to transcribe and it will type the transcription

-requires x11

 to run:
-  uv run main-x11.py
+  uv run main.py